 Use a Cold Press and Apply Pressure

-To both control bleeding and relieve pain, hold a cold compress to the outside of the mouth or cheek in the affected area till you get to a dentist to reduce swelling.
+To control bleeding and relieve pain, hold a cold compress to the outside of the mouth or cheek in the affected area until you get to a dentist to reduce swelling.

 Call Us Immediately!